 4. How This Site Uses GLP-1 Content

-- We describe mechanisms, approvals, and safety themes at a high level.
+- We describe mechanisms, approvals, and safety themes at a high level for educational purposes.

 - We separate legitimate medical use from research-only peptides.